 652. Starfleet Communicator Badge M STAR TREK: THE NEXT GENERATION (TV SERIES, 1987 - 1994) A Starfleet communicator badge from Star Trek: The Next Generation.
-Starfleet officers wore their badges on the left breasts of their uniforms, and used them to communicate with other crew around the ship.
+Starfleet A maroon command uniform from Gene Roddenberry's sci-fi television series Star officers wore their badges on the left breasts of their uniforms, and used them to Trek: The Next Generation.
+Updated Starfleet uniforms were worn from Season 3 communicate with other crew around the ship. onwards by high-ranking crew members of the USS Enterprise, as well as various other Federation members.
 It is made of resin and painted faux-gold and faux-silver.
-It is in the shape of the arrowed Starfleet emblem and has a small Velcro® patch on the back where it would have been attached to the actor's costume.
-The back of the badge remains unpainted.
-The communicator has some wear from production use and age, with scuffing and scratches, while some of the paint has become wrinkled and discoloured.
-Dimensions: $5~\rm cm \times 4.5~cm \times 0.5~cm (2" \times 13"/4" \times 1"/4")$ Estimate: £800 - 1,200
+It is in the shape of the arrowed Starfleet emblem and has a small Velcro® patch on the back where it This black-and-maroon command division Starfleet uniform is made of Spandex, would have been attached to the actor's costume.
+The back of the badge remains cotton and polyester.
+It is marked as size 32 and labelled "Jennifer Ott" for a unpainted.
+The communicator has some wear from production use and age, background actor, and features shoulder pad inserts, a zipper closure on the collar with scuffing and scratches, while some of the paint has become wrinkled and and a faux-gold-and-silver-painted resin communicator badge affixed to the front discoloured.
+Dimensions: 5 cm x 4.5 cm x 0.5 cm (2" x 1 3/4" x 1/4") with Velcro.
+The uniform exhibits minor signs of wear throughout.
+Estimate: £800 - 1,200